Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Library Methods/extra articles/methods/lua/Table Methods.md

 ### table.sort(tbl:Table, ?comparison:Function(comp1:Any, comp2:Any)):Void
 Sorts the element values from the given table, each element values' data type has it corresponding sorting system.
 For string it will sort to alphabetical order and for numbers it will sort to ascending order.
 If you attempted to sort several different data types, it will throw an error.

-- `tbl` - The table to sort the given element values.
+- `tbl` - The given table to sort the given element values.
 - `comparison` - An optional parameter, compares each element value of the table, receives two separate elements.
      - `comp1` - An optional parameter, The first randomize element value within the table.
      - `comp2` - An optional parameter, The second randomize element value within the table.